SHEKHAWATI TOURISM GUIDE:

 The turn of the 19th century saw the appearance of new motifs, an outcome of the Raj’s influence upon the Indian culture.
-Now, cars replaced elephants and traditional Indian miniatures mingled with naturalism of western paintings to produce interesting hybrid results.
-The mythological themes depicting gods, heroes, epics and legends were substituted by European oleographs, lithographs and photographs.
+Now, cars replaced elephants and traditional Indian miniatures mingled with the naturalism of western paintings to produce interesting hybrid results.
+The mythological themes depicting gods, heroes, epics, and legends were substituted by European oleographs, lithographs, and photographs.

-Trains, cars, balloons, telephones, gramophones, English men in hunting attires and portraits of the haveli owners primely dressed, were painted all over the walls – thus making the havelis interesting for both Indian and foreign travellers.
+Trains, cars, balloons, telephones, gramophones, English men in hunting attires and portraits of the haveli owners primely dressed, were painted all over the walls – thus making the Havelis interesting for both Indian and foreign travelers.

 GENERAL TRAVEL INFORMATION ABOUT SHEKHAWATI

 Though there are some guest houses and hotels, it is better to travel down to Jaipur, Sikar or Nawalgarh for a more comfortable stay.